 The Alzheimer’s Association of South Carolina hopes state lawmakers will keep funding for respite care in the budget this legislative session.

-“We are one of the few states that has a respite program through our state legislature, which means they fund a certain amount of money to go toward respite funding,” said Alzheimer’s Association of South Carolina spokesman Taylor Wilson.
+“We are one of the few states that has a respite program through our state legislature, which means they fund a certain amount of money to go toward respite funding,” said Alzheimer’s Association of South Carolina spokesperson Taylor Wilson.

 The South Carolina chapter provides short-term respite for family caregivers through a voucher program.
 “We provide respite vouchers to caregivers who are providing care most of the day, in order to give them the opportunity to bring someone in to sit with their loved ones so that they can go and take care of their own health,” Wilson said.